JamesTaylor445313/Unit13A2-James/README.md

 Tested On Both:
-Google Chrome: Version 126.0.6478.63 (Official Build) (64-bit) and Microsoft Edge: Version 126.0.2592.68 (Official build) (64-bit) the website loads correctly on both Chrome and Edge with no issue
+Google Chrome: Version 126.0.6478.63 (Official Build) (64-bit) and Microsoft Edge: Version 126.0.2592.68 (Official build) (64-bit) the website loads correctly on both Chrome and Edge with no issues.

 | Test | Being tested            | How to carry out the test                       | What it is meant to do                                                                                                  | What it actually does                                                               |
 |------|-------------------------|-------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|